Haalon/Mikado/README.md

-# Mikado
+# General
 Mikado game written in python.
+In 2D, beacause 2D > 3D.

 Mikado is a pick-up sticks game originating in Europe, played with a set of same-length sticks